justinethier/keyva/Readme.md

 As you can see data is guaranteed to be in sorted order across all files in this level.
 A binary search may be used to find the SST file containing a given key.

-(As a result we probably want to minimize the amount of data in level 0, especially for a large dataset)
+As a result we probably want to minimize the amount of data in level 0, especially for a large dataset.

+Each subsequent SST level will contain more data than the previous.
+With each subsequent level containing an order of magnitude more data than the previous there do not need to be many levels.

 #### Segment